Is Your Walking Speed Telling You Something?

 Senior couple walking

-What is a walking speed?
+So what is a walking speed?
 Walking speed, also called gait speed, is the normal pace at which a person travels when walking naturally.
 The reason that it’s such a good indicator of the overall health of an older adult is that it’s a reflection of mobility.

 Loss of mobility can lead to a downward spiral.
 Immobile people become less active, and as they become less active they lose strength, balance, and endurance.
 Declines in strength and balance cause them to become even less active, leading to further loss of strength and balance going forward.
-They become more at risk for falls and for chronic diseases such as diabetes.
+They become more at risk for falls and for chronic diseases like diabetes.

 Also, less mobile seniors are more likely to become socially isolated, which carries a greater chance of depression and cognitive decline.
+Do I have your attention now?

 What Is A Healthy Walking Pace?